approots/xdatabase/README.md

 Mandatory Feature
 -----------------

-Only one.
+Only one feature may affect existing projects.
 The default database must be loaded and instantiated in the Database class before calling the Database_Query execute() method.
 See Database::default_instance().
 This prevents Kohana from instantiating the default database using the default config group implicitly.
 This is to avoid potentially using an unexpected default database when multiple environments are used.

 Usage
 =====